Lee remains a major hurricane, unleashes heavy waves on northern Caribbean

-SAN JUAN, Puerto Rico (WFLA) — Hurricane Lee barreled over open waters Monday morning just northeast of the Caribbean, unleashing heavy swell on several islands as it regained some strength and expanded in size.
+SAN JUAN, Puerto Rico (WFLA) — Hurricane Lee whipped up waves of more than 15 feet on Monday as the Category 3 storm cranked through open waters just north of the Caribbean region.

-The Category 3 storm is not forecast to make landfall and is expected to stay over open waters through Friday.
-Late Sunday, it was centered about 340 miles north of the northern Leeward Islands.
-Its maximum sustained winds were clocked at 120 mph, and it was moving northwest at 7 mph.
+The storm is not expected to make landfall this week, although forecasters said those in New England and nearby areas should keep a close eye on Lee, whose future path is uncertain.
+It was located some 365 miles north of the northern Leeward Islands.
+It had winds of up to 120 mph and was moving northwest at 8 mph.

-Last week, Lee strengthened from a Category 1 storm to a Category 5 storm in just one day.

-“We had the perfect conditions for a hurricane: warm waters and hardly any wind shear,” said Lee Ingles, a forecaster with the National Weather Service in San Juan.

-By Saturday night, it had slowed to a Category 2 hurricane but began restrengthening Sunday.
-Lee is expected to strengthen further in the upcoming days and then weaken again, the U.S. National Hurricane Center said.

-Breaking waves of up to 20 feet (6 meters) were forecast for Puerto Rico and nearby islands starting early this week, with authorities warning people to stay out of the water.
-Coastal flooding also was expected for some areas along Puerto Rico’s north coast and the eastern portion of St. Croix in the U.S. Virgin Islands, according to the National Weather Service in San Juan.
+A high surf advisory was in effect for Puerto Rico and the U.S. Virgin Islands, with the National Weather Service warning of breaking waves of up to 15 feet for north and east-facing beaches.

-The National Hurricane Center said that dangerous surf and rip currents were expected to hit most of the U.S. East Coast starting Sunday, but that the hurricane’s impact beyond that was still unclear.
+The National Hurricane Center also warned of dangerous surf and rip currents for most of the U.S. East Coast this week, but what the hurricane might do beyond that is unclear.

-“It is way too soon to know what level of impacts, if any, Lee might have along the U.S. East Coast, Atlantic Canada, or Bermuda, especially since the hurricane is expected to slow down considerably over the southwestern Atlantic.” the center said.
+“It remains too soon to know what level of impacts, if any, Lee might have along the U.S. East Coast and Atlantic Canada late this week, especially since the hurricane is expected to slow down considerably over the southwestern Atlantic,” the center said.

-Lee was forecast to take a turn to the north by Wednesday.
-However, its path after that remained unclear.

-“Regardless, dangerous surf and rip currents are expected along most of the U.S. East Coast this week as Lee grows in size,” the center said.
+Lee strengthened from a Category 1 storm to a Category 5 storm last week in the span of 24 hours before weakening slightly.

+The storm is expected to strengthen slightly in upcoming days before weakening again.

 Lee is the 12th named storm of the Atlantic hurricane season, which runs from June 1 to Nov.
 30 and peaked on Sunday.